bbalasub1/repeatFileChecker/README.md

 DESCRIPTION:

-Function to delete repeated files that occur below a root directory.
-It is written to be cross-platform.
+Cross-platform function to delete repeated files that occur below a given directory.

 This code traverses through a directory and its subdirectories, identifies repeat files by matching their MD5 checksums and deletes the repeats after